Who Is Shirley MacLaine?

 MacLaine appeared in the 1989 ensemble drama Steel Magnolias with Olympia Dukakis, Sally Field, Dolly Parton and Julia Roberts.
 She tackled the role of one of her real-life contemporaries the following year.
 In Postcards from Edge, based on Carrie Fisher's memoir, MacLaine plays actress Debbie Reynolds.
 According to the Hollywood Reporter, Reynolds gave MacLaine at least one critique of her performance.
 "She didn't think I should have put vodka in the smoothie," MacLaine said.

-Now in her seventies, MacLaine continues to seek out new roles and challenges.
+MacLaine continues to seek out new roles and challenges.
 She played the legendary fashion designer Coco Chanel in the 2008 television movie Coco Chanel.
-In 2011, MacLaine co-starred with Jack Black and Matthew McConaughey in the light-hearted crime drama Bernie.
+In 2011 MacLaine co-starred with Jack Black and Matthew McConaughey in the light-hearted crime drama Bernie.

 Shirley MacLaine was married to Steve Parker, a producer and businessman, from 1954 to 1982.
 The couple had a daughter, Stephanie, better known as Sachi.
 The pair had an unusual relationship with Parker spending much of his time living in Japan.
 Her daughter Sachi also spent part of her youth living abroad with her father.